-There can be certain issues that occur if you do ingest water with a high level of sulfur, including the following:
+While a dangerously high level of sulfur water is unlikely, a somewhat high level is sometimes possible.
+There can be issues that occur if you do ingest water with a high level of sulfur, including the following:

 - Stomach Pain

-These issues can be even more problematic for children and infants, so it is advised to deal with it immediately if you find that you have a sulfur water problem in your home.
+These issues can be even more problematic for children and infants, so you are advised to resolve the issue immediately if you find that you have a sulfur water problem in your home.

 The Negative Effects Of Sulfur Water

 As well as these health issues that can occur upon the ingestion of sulfur water, it also has a wide range of effects in other areas.
 Let’s take a better look at some problems it can cause: